 A gift from Attalos II, King of Pergamon, the Stoa of Attalos in the Ancient Agora of Athens, carries the weight of centuries.
 The king’s dedication, engraved on its lower colonnade, narrates a tale of the building’s royal heritage.
 An impressive structure, the stoa has a 120-meter long façade and originally housed two levels of 21 shops flanked by colonnades.
 It was a marketplace, a meeting place, a place of life.

-The Stoa boasts a graceful blend of Doric and Ionic columns.
-Yet, it too has faced the trials of time.
+The Stoa features a combination of Doric and Ionic columns.
 Ravaged by the Herulae (the Germanic tribe) who sacked Athens in 267 AD, its ruins were later folded into the Late Roman Wall.
-Resurrected in the 1950s by the American School of Classical Studies, with financial support from John D. Rockefeller, Jr., the Stoa of Attalos is now a phoenix reborn.
+Resurrected in the 1950s by the American School of Classical Studies, with financial support from John D. Rockefeller, Jr, the Stoa of Attalos is now a phoenix reborn.

 Inside, the Museum of the Ancient Agora welcomes visitors with a wealth of relics that whisper the stories of Athenian history, from the Neolithic to the Post-Byzantine and Ottoman periods.
 These artifacts present a mosaic of public and private life, of civic responsibilities and political intrigue.
 The names of illustrious personalities from the 5th century BC etched on pottery shards; a marble stele proudly displaying an anti-tyranny law from 336 BC; black and red-figured pottery, lamps, figurines, coins, and jewelry, each with their own tale to tell.